IceHe/lib/snips/books/design-patterns.md

 Intent

-- Define an interface for creating an object, but let subclasses decide which class to instantiate.
+- Define an interface for creating an object, but let **subclasses decide which class to instantiate**.
     - Factory Method lets a class defer instantiation to subclasses.

 _Also Known As_